 The divesites of Langkawi

-While on a short boat-rides to the divesites, around the 99 islands, you can spot eagles, hornbills, dolphins, porpoises, otters and monkeys.
-Those animals are just a bonus to the heaps of marinelife you can spot daily on the dives.
-The usual visibility is between 2 and 4m; with so many particles in the water there is just not enough light for hard-corals but the soft-corals are thriving.
+While on a short boat-ride to the divesites, around the small islands, you can spot eagles, hornbills, dolphins, porpoises, otters and monkeys.
+Those animals are just a bonus to the heaps of marinelife you can spot under water.
+The usual visibility around Langkawi is between 2 and 4m; with many particles in the water there is just not enough light for many hard-corals, however, the soft-corals are thriving.
 And since you can’t see very far, macro-diving is the way to go in Langkawi.

 Looking closer, in between and under the rocks, in the corals and in the sand, it is full of life.
-With good buoyancy control, we can focus on the small creatures in the reef: decoratorcrabs, anemoneshrimps, whipcoral- and razor-shrimps, and nudibranchs are aplenty.
-But what most people come diving for are of course the seahorses.
+With good buoyancy control, you can focus on the small creatures in the reef: decoratorcrabs, anemone-, whipcoral- and razorshrimps, and nudibranchs are aplenty.
+But what most people come here for are the seahorses.

-Easier to take pictures of are our frogfish.
+Easier to take pictures of are the frogfish.
 These little “blobs” sit still in the coral waiting to ambush their prey.
 They have amazing camouflage even when they are orange or pink.
 They use their little “hands” to hold on to the branches of the rusty gorgonians or the rocks, where they completely bland in.
+It is thought that you can find at least 3 different species in Langkawi.

-There are only a few fish that swim vertical, the seahorse head-up and the Razorfish head-down.
+There are only a few fish that swim vertical, among which the seahorse head-up and the razorfish head-down.
 You can find both around Langkawi.
-These small fish adapted their swim position so they can hide in sea-urchin spines and in Langkawi between the whipcorals.
-They are usually found swimming synchronized in pairs or small schools and can swim much faster than divers.
+The small razorfish adapted their swim position so they can hide in sea-urchin spines and, in Langkawi, between the whipcorals.
+Their body is very flat like a razorblade and therefor hard to see from their front or back.
+They are usually found synchronized swimming in pairs or small schools, are shy and can move much faster than divers.

 The Divesites: